JakeDeines/sensor-data-dashboard/README.md

 - ☁️ **Uploaded raw JSON** to Google Cloud Storage for backup and pipeline processing
 - 🧹 **Debugged malformed JSON exports** and ensured integrity before loading into BigQuery
 - 📊 **Loaded and queried data** in BigQuery to understand scalable data warehouse operations

+## 🧩 Challenges Faced

+- 🧪 Debugging Firestore exports that returned malformed JSON due to nested structures
+- ⚠️ Handling authentication issues with `gcloud` CLI when triggering BigQuery and Cloud Storage
+- 🧵 Managing async behavior when sending multiple API calls in sequence
+- 🔄 Understanding how to properly convert and format exported Firestore backups for BigQuery ingestion

+## 🚀 Future Improvements

+- 🔁 Automate the ETL process using **Cloud Functions** or **Cloud Dataflow** for real-time ingestion
+- 📅 Schedule recurring BigQuery loads with **Cloud Scheduler** + **Cloud Pub/Sub**
+- 🔐 Add authentication and API key validation to the Flask API
+- 📈 Integrate a dashboard with **live visualizations** using tools like **Streamlit** or **Looker Studio Embedded**
+- 🧪 Add unit and integration testing using **pytest** or **unittest**